 A ducat for “Broadway By the Year,” now in its fourth season, has become the proverbial hot ticket.
-A capacity Town Hall aud welcomed wunderkind writer-producer Scott Siegel, who turned back the pages to 1926, when Calvin Coolidge was president and 40 new musicals opened on Broadway.
+A capacity Town Hall aud enthusiastically welcomed wunderkind writer-producer Scott Siegel, who turned back the pages to 1926, when Calvin Coolidge was president and 40 new musicals opened on Broadway.
 “Life was good,” Siegel noted, congratulating anyone in the house born in that year; life expectancy at the time was just 56.

 The year marked a bountiful season for Broadway’s legendary tunesmiths, among them George and Ira Gershwin, Rodgers & Hart and Irving Berlin.
 The real joy of the series is hearing long castaway Broadway songs that rarely make their way into cabaret retrospectives of great American composers.

 Broadway’s modern Millie and special guest star Sutton Foster sang “It,” probably not heard in these parts since the late Ann Miller glorified the Sigmund Romberg biopic “Deep in My Heart” a mere half-century ago.
 The saucy declaration by Oscar Hammerstein II recalls a time when “sex appeal had the most complex appeal,” and the nation was captivated by It Girl Clara Bow.
 Foster made “it” most appealing.

 Marc Kudisch, serenading a stuffed toy spaniel, sang a lazy Lorenz Hart lullaby, “Sleepyhead,” while Bill Daugherty noted the ironies of “This Funny World.”